The Revelation of Joe Carothers: a short story

 Next time, Clarissa’s fingernails were coal black, matching her dress suit, which was highlighted by pagoda shoulders dropping sleeves over her elbows.
 She was accented in red, including a wide belt and a necklace of fake rubies the size of chestnuts.

-Al presented in his same grey sweatpants, black shirt and blue fleece bathrobe.
-He also wore a pair of $9.99 sandals he picked up in Walgreens because sharp pebbles were becoming prevalent underfoot in his outdoor seating area.
+Joe presented in his same grey sweatpants, black shirt and blue fleece bathrobe.
+He also wore a pair of $9.99 flip-flops he picked up because sharp pebbles were becoming prevalent underfoot in his outdoor seating area.

 Clarissa reached into her tote and pulled out a small vacuum-sealed bag.
 It held a small scrap of paper stamped with a unicorn, in blue ink.